TranPhucVinh/C/README.md

 pointer: variable that stores address of other variable

-%p: to printout the address (pointer)
+%p: to print out the address

 &: get the address of the variable